LindsayBradford/crem/README.md

 #### Getting Started

-CREM makes use of a a number of 3rd-party libraries that are not included in this source repository.
+CREM makes use of a number of 3rd-party libraries that are not included in this source repository.
 The [govendor](https://github.com/kardianos/govendor) utility governs library dependencies via  [vendor.json](https://github.com/LindsayBradford/crem/blob/master/vendor/vendor.json).
 Once you've git-cloned this repository, run:

 ```